BY Destination Bear

 Bangkok to Chiang Mai 5 Ways to Safely Get There 5

-The journey by train takes approximately 12-14 hours, depending on the type of train you take.
+If you travel from Bangkok to Chiang Mai by train, you can expect the journey to take approximately 12 to 14 hours, depending on the train you choose.
 Several classes of trains are available, including air-conditioned sleeper cabins, first-class cabins, and second-class cabins πŸ“ The train departs from Bangkok's Hua Lamphong Station and arrives at Chiang Mai Railway Station.
-Taking the overnight Train from Bangkok to Chiang Mai seems to be a right of passage when backpacking South East Asia.
-The main options for the overnight train between Bangkok and Chiang Mai consist of a first-class or a second-class ticket πŸ“ Once in Chiang Mai, the railway station is on Charoen Mueang Road, just across the river.
-Hiring a songthaew or tuk-tuk here is cheap enough, which will take you to your accommodation.
+When backpacking through Southeast Asia, the overnight train fromΒ Bangkok to Chiang Mai is often considered a rite of passage.
+The primary options for the overnight train between the two cities are a first-class or second-class ticket πŸ“ Β Once you arrive in Chiang Mai, you will find the railway station located on Charoen Mueang Road, just across the river.
+Hiring a songthaew or tuk-tuk here is cheap enough to take you to your accommodation.

 Β